 - Some common HTML elements include:

-: Represents a line break (an empty element without an end tag).
+<h1>: Represents a top-level heading.<p>: Defines a paragraph.<a>: Creates a hyperlink.<img>: Embeds an image.<br>: Represents a line break (an empty element without an end tag).

 - Some common HTML elements include: